freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 70.1

-The database needs three tables.
+Your database needs three tables.
 One for your bike inventory, one for your customers, and one for the bikes that are rented out.
-Create a table named `bikes` in your new database.
+Create a table named `bikes` in your database for the inventory.

 #### HINTS